M'Clintock: West Ridge

 Last Update: August 23, 2008

-This is a quick day (or hour?) hike that provides a panoramic view with Marsh Lake, the M'Clintock River, and the Yukon River.
+This is a quick day hike that provides a panoramic view with Marsh Lake, the M'Clintock River, and the Yukon River.
 Mount Lorne can be seen directly across the valley.
-There is not much of a trail above the first viewpoint, so use your own discretion.
+There is not much of a trail above the first viewpoint, so use your own route finding skills.

 Download GPS Data for this trail